Suno AI: Plagiarism Generator

 The Forensic Hammer: Destroying the "Guitar" Defense

 The report captures the platform providing the infrastructure for the systematic deconstruction and reassembly of protected works. orensics prove the platform provides specialized 'Stem' extraction tools specifically to facilitate the cloning of ingested audio.
 Hash SHA512 and SHA3-512 verification confirms that the generated output is a digital derivative tied directly to the original protected source.
-A guitar does not come pre-loaded with the memory of "Poker Face."
 A guitar does not generate a melody from "No Input" or provide a vocal stem when the user provides no lyrics.
 As this investigation proves, Suno AI provides the strings, the notes, and the internal database—the "memory"—of the songs being cloned.